dcc-cc3002/final-reality-kohai-of-Javier/README.md

 This exception is thrown when trying to add a character to a party that already reached the limit number of characters.

+### DoubleEquipmentException

+This exception is thrown when trying to equip a weapon already equipped to another character.

 ## Tests

 Tests for the AbstractWCharacter class are in the NinjaTest class.
 Tests for the AbstractWeapon class are in the AxeTest class.